muellerflorian/corona-fish/docs/probe-design-overview.md

   For a new region type, several target ranges (specified by their start and end position) can be specified.

-  If you define a new region type, the Python script `1_create_fasta_of_target_region.py` to take new entry types into considerations.
+  If you define a new region type, you have to modify the the Python script `1_create_fasta_of_target_region.py` to take new entry types into considerations.

 __Output__: